sani-coop/edx-documentation/en_us/shared/exercises_tools/multiple_choice.rst

    the Simple Editor to Create a Multiple Choice Problem>`.

 #.
 Select **Advanced Editor**.
 The advanced editor opens to a template that
-   shows the OLX (open learning XML) markup that you can use for this problem type.
+   shows the OLX markup that you can use for this problem type.

 #.
 Replace the guidance provided by the template to add your own text for the
-   prompt, answer options, explanation, and so on.
+   label, answer options, solution, and so on.

 #.
 Update the OLX to use any additional tags and attributes in your problem.
    For more information, see :ref:`Multiple Choice Problem XML`.